 • Diversify revenue streams – Offer non-surgical treatments, skincare product sales, and VIP membership programs.

-Have questions about compensation, staff pay, or incentive plans for your plastic surgery practice?
-Schedule a call to discuss your needs and learn how PS² can help you structure compensation effectively while maximizing profitability.
-Fill out the form below, and we’ll be in touch!
+Have questions about compensation, staff pay, or incentive structures in your plastic surgery practice?
+Schedule a call to better understand what’s working, where opportunities may be, and how to align compensation with performance and profitability.
+Fill out the form below and we’ll be in touch.